christrotter/shift-register-spi-breakout-pcb/README.md

 ### for each row pin
 > **NOTE**: CS pins on registers are normally HIGH.
 You set them LOW to activate them.

+> **NOTE**: The flow graphics illustrate how a 589 register works.
+A 595 is exactly the same picture, just mirrored.

 1. Set `row_cs` LOW; the rows register is now the active SPI device
 2. Send the data packet telling the register which pin to set HIGH (`spi_transmit`)